Villavu/Simba/Doc/sphinx/scriptref/sqlite.rst

     function sqlite_version_num() : integer;

-This function returns the version of the loaded SQLite library expressed as an integer (x * 1000000 + y * 1000 + x).
+Returns the version of the loaded SQLite library expressed as an integer (x * 1000000 + y * 1000 + x).

 *Example:*